alexvoss/mkdocs-material-fork/docs/insiders/index.md

     ---

-    Get an overview of our awesome sponsors – the individuals and organizations who help us grow
+    Get to know our awesome sponsors, financially backing Material for MkDocs

     ---